flybywiresim/website/src/posts/a32nx-flight-model.md

 If you are a more data oriented reader, below you can find comparisons between the reference data and our tests in MSFS.
 We have included a plethora of tables and charts for you.

-## Work In Progress Tuning

-Constant improvements with realistic and often very recent data points from our pilot staff is where we believe the A32NX shines.
-Recent updates to our aircraft fixes issues with inadequate takeoff climb performance after an engine failure at heavy gross weights.
-You can now practice those V1 engine cuts at 2nd segment climb-limited TOGW.
-Be sure when doing so to not delay gear retraction, lower your pitch rate and pitch target, and apply appropriate rudder to minimize control and sideslip drag!

-We are currently fine tuning the landing gear drag to better match climb, cruise, and descent data for gear down operations.

-We hope to continue bringing the best and most accurate flight model of the A320neo to Microsoft Flight Simulator.

----

 Credits:

 - donbikes for the flight model work,